jeromeetienne/workshop-devfest/slides/slides.md

 Pitfalls

 * async in spaceship loading
-* speed independant of fps
+* speed independent of fps

 --